The Main Security Drawback of File Transfer Protocol (FTP)

 With IBM Aspera, you can securely transfer your data anywhere.
 It offers a complete portfolio of software products and technologies.
 It can provide your company with the highest level of performance for every file transfer and use case, no matter the industry.
 With Aspera, you can easily collaborate, distribute, automate, share, synchronize, stream, and migrate.

-PacGenesis is a Premier Aspera business partner, helping businesses focus on scalable data transfer and workflow solutions.
+PacGenesis is an IBM Gold Business Partner, helping businesses focus on scalable data transfer and workflow solutions.
 If you have questions about more secure alternatives to FTP or Aspera, contact us today for a consultation.